-Technical drawings ensure the accurate translation of your store design into the physical environment.
-Here’s what you need to know about Technical drawings and why?
+Detailed Development Drawings ensure the accurate translation of your store design into the physical environment.
+Here’s what you need to know about technical drawings and why?

 As creative designers, we love nothing more than losing ourselves in a juicy creative design brief.
 From exploring brands and audiences to developing mood boards, ideas, and sketches, the creative process is often inspiring and enjoyable for everyone involved.
 And, for most clients, it can the most exciting part of the project as they get to visualize, for the first time, how we’ve interpreted their brief into a physical environment or store concept.

-BUT…… and it’s a big BUT – this stage of the project is purely conceptual.
-Without technical drawings, the realization and accurate translation of our creative concept could be in real danger, putting your re-fit project at risk.
+But this stage of the project is purely conceptual.
+Without Detailed Development Drawings, the realization and accurate translation of the store concept could be in real danger, putting your re-fit project at risk.

-So, if you’re embarking on a store fit our or re-designing your physical environment, here’s what you need to about technical drawings.
+So, if you’re embarking on a re-fit or re-design, here’s what you need to know about Detailed Development Drawings…

-What are technical drawings, and why are they so important?
+What are Detailed Development Drawings, and why are they so important?

-Once a creative concept design has been signed off, the only way this can be accurately and successfully delivered into the physical environment is by the creation of technical drawings.
+Once a creative concept design has been signed off, the only way this can be accurately and successfully delivered into the physical environment is by the creation of Detailed Development Drawings.

-Drawing packs include design intent documents, elevation plans, and floor plans, along with plumbing and electrical and technical drawings.
+Detailed Drawing Packs include design intent documents, elevation plans, and floor plans, along with plumbing and electrical and technical drawings.

-At Retail Experience Design, our end-to-end design expertise, means we have the skill and technical ability to create industry-standard technical drawing packs, whilst also pushing creative boundaries to ensure the physical space works to the optimum level for our clients.
+At Retail Experience Design, our end-to-end design expertise means we have the technical ability to create industry-standard technical drawing packs, whilst also pushing creative boundaries to ensure the physical space works to the optimum level for our clients.

 As well as being the crucial element in ensuring the successful delivery of the store fit-out or physical environment.
-Technical drawings have more than one job – they also ensure:
+Detailed Development Drawings have more than one job – they also ensure:

-Technical drawings are used to tender projects, often to several contractors.
-They ensure the accurate and fixed project costs are submitted before implementation or project kick-off.
+Detailed Development Drawings are used to tender projects, often to several contractors.
+They ensure accurate and fixed project costs are submitted before implementation or project kick-off.
 They also ensure clarification of the process for the project; most competitive costings as well provide an estimate of a completion date.